dglauber1/dglauber1.github.io/index.md

 > guides revolutionaries.

-grief is the opposite of indifference. joy, i feel, is investment in pleasure, rather than indifference to it. and so both grief and joy are the opposite of indifference. grief is joy is grief.
+grief is the opposite of indifference. joy, i feel, is loving investment in pleasure, rather than indifferent consumption of it. and so both grief and joy are the opposite of indifference. grief is joy is grief.